 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 Or what man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!
 Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets.

 What is at the heart of faith in Jesus Christ?
-It is knowing that we are forgiven of our sins, because of His sacrifice on the cross.
+It is knowing we are forgiven our sins because of His sacrifice on the cross.
 And because we have been forgiven, we may come before the Father with our requests, knowing they will be heard.
-But, Jesus is not talking about using God as a personal Genie or Santa Claus, to make all your wishes come true.
-This is where the prosperity gospel goes off the rails and in fact, uses God exactly in that fashion for all manner of fleshly desires.
+But, Jesus is not talking about using God as a personal Genie or Santa Claus to make all your wishes come true.
+This is where the prosperity gospel goes off the rails and, in fact, uses God precisely in that fashion for all manner of fleshly desires.

-Yes, our Heavenly Father knows how to give good things to those who ask Him, but they will always have an eternal value.
-They will not be fleeting, they will be lasting and they will accomplish His purposes for His Kingdom and for our growth.
+Yes, our Heavenly Father knows how to give good things to those who ask Him, but they will always have eternal value.
+They will not be fleeting.
+They will be lasting, and they will accomplish His purposes for His Kingdom and for our growth.
 This is how we prosper - by keeping ourselves attentive to the promptings of the Holy Spirit through the Word of God.
 For He who began a good work in you will be faithful to complete it until the day of Christ Jesus!
 (Philippians 1:6).